panmodi/capstone-project/README.md

 * books['is_high_rated'] from books['average_rating'] which can be used as 'y' to predict
 * books['primary_genre'] from processing and using first genre from books['genre_and_votes'] and ignoring votes number.
 Filled NaN with 'Other'
 * books['publisher'] filled NaN with 'Other'
+Additional clean up
+* Take out secondary_genre too.
+Split like books['primary_genre'].
+Fill all NaN with 'Other'
+* Ignoring some authors like ",", "Other Author","NOT A BOOK" etc. Checked manually, 'NOT A BOOK' is usually some articles
+* Genre cleaning by combining some genre in to one.
+Targeting top 20 genres.
+Unique Genres reduced to 388 from original 466.
+Now books which are NOT part of top 20 genres are reduced from ~27% to ~18%

 ### Visualizations of data
 Added code for visualisation of the data with various charts